honehone12/bevy_replicon_bootstrap/README.md

-Network stack for Bevy Engine on top of bevy_replicon.
+Networking for action games on top of bevy_replicon.